dotlang/language/Enhancements.md

 Y - Why `int x=6;x=7;x=8` is wrong? we are assigning new references to `x`.
 This does not mutate it's state. nothing is wrong if variable is not `const`.
 If it is const, then any second assignment of ref or value is error.

-? - can we have similar keyword for exposed? and for static? can we compose `exposed` and `const`? yes. we need a shorter and more beautiful keyword for `exposed`. ->`exp`? but `static` is good and short.

-? - This whole `:=` and `=` and immutability and assignment and const is very confusing.
+Y - This whole `:=` and `=` and immutability and assignment and const is very confusing.
 Let's make it more clear and easy to udnerstand. if `x` is int and immutable , we can write `int x; x:=5; x=7;`?
 answer: both are ok and possible. for immutables, `=` works just like `:=`.
 but: `Int y = 5; Int x=y; x++;` -> this won't change value of `y` because x is now pointing to a new object.